Pilzbauer/antergos-iso/README.md

-Modified version of archiso to build the Antergos ISO
+Modified version of Antergos ISO with included nvidia driver to install it with a GTX 970.

 ## Dependencies ##